-WHEREAS, in issuing Executive Order No. 2020-08 and declaring an initial State of Emergency in connection with COVID-19, the undersigned's determination was made in accordance with section 44-4-130 of the South Carolina Code of Laws, as amended, and based
+WHEREAS, in issuing Executive Order No. 2020-08 and declaring an initial State of Emergency in connection with COVID-19, the undersigned's determination was made in accordance with section 44-4-130 of the South Carolina Code of Laws, as amended, and based on the "imminent risk of a qualifying health condition," which includes "an illness or health condition that may be caused by . . . epidemic or pandemic disease, or a novel infectious agent . . . that poses a substantial risk of a significant number of human fatalities [or] widespread illness"; and and widespread "occurrence" of a "qualifying health condition," pursuant to section 44-4-130 of the South Carolina Code of Laws; and

-WHEREAS, the public health threat posed by COVID-19 subsequently evolved from one that presented the "imminent risk of a qualifying health condition" to one that involved an actual and widespread "occurrence" of a "qualifying health condition," pursuant to section 44-4-130 of the South Carolina Code of Laws; and
+WHEREAS, the public health threat posed by COVID-19 subsequently evolved from one that presented the "imminent risk of a qualifying health condition" to one that involved an actual